theappbusiness/accessibility-guidelines/README.md

 * [Use of colour:]() Do not use colour as the only way to convey information of any kind.

-* [Audio control:]() Give people a way to stop audio content if it plays automatically and lasts longer than three seconds, or give them a way to change the volume without changing their system settings.
+* [Audio control:]() Give people a way to stop audio content if it plays automatically and lasts longer than three seconds.

 * [Text contrast:]() Make sure that text has enough contrast against the background colour.